merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 ---

-Tom, [again]({% post_url anvio/2015-12-09-musings-over-commamox %}), was very supportive of my decision to write this, and I thank him for that:
+Tom, [again]({% post_url anvio/2015-12-09-musings-over-commamox %}), was very supportive of my decision to write this, and I thank him for making sure my expectations are set properly:

 <blockquote>
 Blogs are blogs, Meren .. people don't even read papers.